 The briefing document argues that ratification by the UK Government would show that it is doing all it can to protect Britain’s maritime heritage and the mass graves of those lost at sea.

-This current call for support has been prompted by the recent publication of an independent report ‘Preliminary Conclusions of the Impact Review on the implications for the UK of ratifying the UNESCO Convention on the Protection of the Underwater Cultural Heritage 2001’ by the UNESCO 2001 Convention Review Group.
-[The project was funded by English Heritage (Project 6454 Main) and the Honor Frost Foundation and was administered by the United Kingdom National Commission for UNESCO.]
+This current call for support has been prompted by the recent publication of an independent report ‘The UNESCO Convention on the Protection of the Underwater Cultural Heritage 2001: an Impact Review for the United Kingdom’ funded by English Heritage (Project 6454 Main) and the Honor Frost Foundation, and administered by the United Kingdom National Commission for UNESCO.

 More details can be found on the British Academy’s Policy Centre website.